conan-io/conan-io.github.io/_posts/2021-01-25-New-conan-release-1-33.markdown

 Another integration point we're continuing to improve support for is the use of additional build system files such as `.cmake` files for CMake.
-Organizations may have been using such fiels prior to Conan, or may have some special use cases which make declaring variables in these external files to have some advantage over defining them in Conan's `cpp_info` data structure.
+Organizations may have been using such files prior to Conan, or may have some special use cases which make declaring variables in these external files to have some advantage over defining them in Conan's `cpp_info` data structure.